afincha/validity/README.md

 </form>
 ```

-When you receive a response from your server, simply call Validity's `displayServerErrors` function, passing in the id of the form you would like to target, along with an array containing the error codes returned by the server.
+When you receive a response from your server, simply call Validity's `displayServerErrors` function, passing in the id of the form you would like to target, along with an array containing all error codes or names returned by the server.

 ```javascript
 function login () {